ChrstphrHll/npc_gen/students/Alonnos Xanotter.md

   int: 9
   str: 10
   wis: 16
-track: Protection
-trait: I . . . speak . . . slowly . . . when talking . . . to idiots, . . . which
-  . . . almost . . . everyone . . . is . . . compared . . . to me.
-trait1: Folksy
-trait2: Complex
 year: 1
+guild: Elkenval
+partyID: 88
 ---
 # Alonnos Xanotter
 ---
 ### Description
 - 1st year Tiefling Sorcerer in Elkenval
-- wavy red hair that's put up in a large bun, Green eyes, and Yellow skin
+- wavy red hair that's put up in a large bun, Hazel eyes, and Yellow skin
 - Is Folksy and Complex, and has Cooperation as their ideal

 ### Organizations